videolan/vlc-ios/fastlane/README.md

 or alternatively using `brew cask install fastlane`

 # Available Actions
-## iOS
-### ios release
+### release
 ```
-fastlane ios release
+fastlane release
 ```
-Release a new version to the App Store
+Release a new version of VLC to the App Store

+This action requires the following parameters:

+- platform (iOS or tvOS)

 This action does the following:

-- Ensures a clean git status
+- Ensure a clean git status

-- Increment the version and build number and commit the change
+- Increment the version and build number and commit the change (only for iOS releases)

 - Apply the privateConstants which include the credentials